Exophony

-Motivations for becoming an exophonic writer may be manifold: to make a political statement (for example, Yoko Tawada attempted "to produce exophony both in her mother tongue (Japanese) and her acquired tongue (German) ... to dismantle ... the ultranationalistic concept of a 'beautiful' Japanese language"), to adopt/avoid stylistic elements of particular languages ("for Tawada, a native speaker of a language whose grammar makes no distinctions of gender, case, definite and indefinite articles, or singular and plural ... each Western word, phrase or idiom becomes a conundrum", "I grope for some unlikely expression in my native language, trying to find the proper equivalence in translation for an English word or phrase"), to evade the risk of being lost in translation, or to gain a wider readership – translated literature in the UK and US accounts for only a small percentage of sales, so "it makes commercial sense".
+Motivations for becoming an exophonic writer may be manifold: to make a political statement (for example, Yoko Tawada attempted "to produce exophony both in her mother tongue [Japanese] and her acquired tongue [German] ... to dismantle ... the ultranationalistic concept of a 'beautiful' Japanese language"), to adopt/avoid stylistic elements of particular languages ("for Tawada, a native speaker of a language whose grammar makes no distinctions of gender, case, definite and indefinite articles, or singular and plural ... each Western word, phrase or idiom becomes a conundrum", "I grope for some unlikely expression in my native language, trying to find the proper equivalence in translation for an English word or phrase"), to evade the risk of being lost in translation, or to gain a wider readership – translated literature in the UK and US accounts for only a small percentage of sales, so "it makes commercial sense".
 When asked why he didn’t write in his native language, Joseph Conrad replied, "I value too much our beautiful Polish literature to introduce into it my worthless twaddle.
 But for Englishmen my capacities are just sufficient."
+It may defy definition: when Chika Unigwe was asked whether her writing felt Belgian or Nigerian, she said it "depended on the time of day ... some stories needed to be written in English, whereas others could only be told in Dutch".
+Argentinian podcaster and author Zoe Gomez Cassardo has commented that in addition to the reasons above, she writes in English because she doesn't know "which Spanish" to write in, the number of variants and lack of standardization conversely making her mother tongue a harder choice.

+Some exophonic authors are also translators, including in some cases of their own works.
+The phenomenon of translating into a second language is generally referred to as "L2 translation", and there was once "strong resistance to it on the grounds of it being perceived as unprofessional and inherently deficient […] although the academic dispute about [its] validity seems decidedly milder now".

-Some exophonic authors are also translators, including (in some cases) of their own works.
-Conversely, translation of exophonic works can present problems due to the "defamiliarisation of the new language through stylistic innovation".
+Conversely, translation of exophonic works can present problems due to the "defamiliarization of the new language through stylistic innovation".

+Recognition

+Many exophonic authors have won recognition for their writing via top literary awards, as well as a variety of national honours and distinctions.
+The Prix Rivarol was specifically awarded to novels in French by 'non-first language' authors, as was the Adelbert von Chamisso Prize for non-native German works.
+Even awards that have been historically limited to native speakers for decades, such as the Akutagawa Prize, have now begun to be awarded to non-natives and even non-nationals.